 Stress can also be divided into categories based on how severe or chronic it is:

 - Acute Stress: This is the most common form of stress.
 It arises from the memory of any past unpleasant experience.
-Or even worry about the future, like how will one get out of a problem, how he will earn his livelihood, fear of losing loved ones, and so on.
+Or even worry about the future, like how one will get out of a problem, earn his livelihood, fear losing loved ones, and so on.
 This type of stress leads to emotional disturbances, physical ailments like pain in the head and body, and even bigger diseases.

 - Episodic Acute Stress: A person suffering from acute stress can have episodic acute stress.
 Such a person is irritable, short-tempered, anxious, and tense.

 - Chronic Stress: This type of stress persists and gradually wears a person down for a very long time.
-It can come from unrelenting demands and pressures and can also stem from traumatic, early childhood experiences.
-Because physical and mental resources are depleted through long-term attrition, the symptoms of chronic stress are difficult to treat and may require extended medical.
+It can come from unrelenting demands and pressures and stem from traumatic early childhood experiences.
+Long-term attrition depletes physical and mental resources, making the treatment of chronic stress symptoms difficult and necessitating extended medical care.

 Tips for Stress Management